-Join Deke McClelland for an in-depth discussion in this video Selecting in-focus areas of a photo, part of Photoshop: 2014 Creative Cloud Updates.
+Join Deke McClelland for an in-depth discussion in this video Selecting in-focus areas of a photo, part of Photoshop CC 2014 New Features.

 In this movie, I'll introduce you to one of the most promising new commands in Photoshop.
 Found under the Select menu, it goes by the name Focus Area.
 And what it does is allow you to select the in-focus portions of an image independently of those regions that are outside the depth of field.
 And we're going to use this command to isolate this young man away from his out-of-focus girlfriend, let’s say, as well as the rest of the background in order to create this final effect here.
 And you can see that we have some very smooth edges when all is said and done.

 And normally, this is a pretty difficult operation because, after all, we have some very delicate details in the form of these hairs and some smooth edges as well along the cheek and the edge of the jacket.
 And we have a very busy background that shares a lot of colors with the foreground, but Focus Area is up to the task.
 So, what you want to do is make sure that the layer that you want to mask is selected over here inside the Layers panel, and then go up to the Select menu and choose Focus Area.

 And you'll see these animated dots in the lower-left corner of the dialog box, which tells you that the command is getting to work automatically.
 Now by default, we're seeing the masked image against a white background.
 You can change that from this View pop-up menu to On Black, let's say, or if you want to view the background layer, choose On Layers.
 I'm going to stick with On White for now because that's going to give me the best sense of what's going on.
 Now initially, you're not necessarily going to get the best results and that's because the Focus Area command is making some default decisions upfront, but you can adjust these settings to taste starting with the In-Focus Range.